In My Language That Sounds Like

 - A popular Iranian cleaning product is called "Barf", the Persian word for snow.
 Most English speakers snicker at the idea of putting barf all over their dishes or filling their washing machines up with barf.

-- In Italy and Brazil, when a toast is made it's common to say "cin cin!"/"tim tim" (pronounced "cheen cheen").
+- In Italy, Brasil and Spain,when a toast is made it's common to say "cin cin!"/"tim tim"/"chin chin" (pronounced "cheen cheen" -an onomatopoeia for the sound of glasses clinking together).
 In Japan, doing this would be very unfortunate, as "chinchin" is slang for "penis".

-- The same goes in Mexican Spanisn: Chinchin sounds like you're cursing twice. (as ¡Chin, Chin!, translated as Damn it, DAMN IT!)
+- The same goes in Mexican Spanish: Chinchin sounds like you're cursing twice. (as ˇChin, Chin!, translated as Damn it, DAMN IT!)

 - Actually, in French it is not unknown for men to have "Marie" or "Anne" among their first names, the real problem with "Han" in French is probably that with its long "a" it is in danger of being pronounced like "âne" (donkey, ass).